 How do we administer the CSCI?

-NSCC staff will work with your school to develop a CSCI Implementation Plan.
-We will help you designate a CSCI coordinator to work hand-in-hand with our support team.
-This coordinator will gain access to the School Climate Resource Center, our customized online portal designed to make the process fluid, straightforward and simple.
-The Resource Center contains online survey links and support resources such as the administration checklist, best practices, sample form letters, FAQ's, advice from other CSCI coordinators and more.
+NSCC staff will work with your school to develop a CSCI implementation plan.
+We will help you designate a School Climate Coordinator to work hand-in-hand with our School Support team.
+This coordinator will gain access to the School Climate Resource Center, our customized online portal designed to make the process seamless, straightforward, and simple.
+The Resource Center contains online survey links and support resources such as the administration checklist, best practices, sample form letters, FAQ’s, advice from other School Climate Coordinators and more.
 It also contains real-time response rates and a simple calendar that keeps the coordinator updated of the survey administration progress.
 The survey is typically administered over a 2-week period (online or with paper and pencil).

 What kind of report will we get?